Nicolaas van Staphorst: Career

 Thomas Jefferson took out a series of personal loans from Van Staphorst.
 Some of these loans used enslaved African-Americans owned by Thomas Jefferson as collateral.

 Nicolaas and Jacob van Staphorst established an investment firm that included Nicolaas Hubbard from 1787 to 1802.
 Their firm formed a partnership with the investment firms of Pieter Stadnitski, Ten Cate & Vollenhoven, and P. & C. van Eeghen that was referred to as the Club of Four.
 The Club of Four invested in the United States in state bonds, canal stocks including the Patowmack Canal, James River and Kanawha Canal and Santee Canal and the S.U.M. venture by Alexander Hamilton.
 Investment later shifted to large tracts of undeveloped land in New York and Pennsylvania.

-1790's
+1790s

 In 1791 he made an agreement with the sugar refiners Van Beeftingh & Boon of Rotterdam for a venture producing maple syrup in central New York.
 Gerrit Boon led the venture that failed to produce maple syrup profitably and transitioned to a land development company that established Oldenbarneveld.
 It was a family business; Aernout van Beeftingh was the brother-in-law to both, Gerrit Boon and Nicolaas van Staphorst.

 The Club of Four made a second investment in central New York and established Cazenovia with development led by John Lincklaen.
 In 1794 participation in this venture in Cazenovia was reorganized as a stock venture.
 Ownership was proportioned as Van Staphorst and Hubbard (26%), P. & C. van Eeghen (15%), Ten Cate & Vollenhoven (15%), Pieter Stadnitski & Son (33%), and John Lincklaen (8%).